HenriquesLab/mAIcrobe/docs/user-guide/getting-started.md

 3. **Restart** your terminal/command prompt after installation

-4. **Verify** installation by running:
+4. **Verify** installation by running the following in your terminal (macOS/Linux) or miniconda command prompt (Windows):
    ```bash
    conda --version
    ```

 #### Create a Dedicated Environment

-Create a clean environment specifically for napari-mAIcrobe:
+Create a clean environment specifically for napari-mAIcrobe.
+In your terminal (macOS/Linux) or miniconda command prompt (Windows), run:

 ```bash
 # Create new environment with Python 3.11